holoviz/holoviews/doc/developer_guide/index.md

 ## Start developing

-To start developing, run the following command, this will create an environment and install HoloViews in [editable mode](https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs):
+To start developing, run the following command, this will create an environment called `default` and install HoloViews in [editable mode](https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs):

 ```bash
 pixi run install